consfyi/data-importers/README.md

 This importer will just guess when the next instance of a con is from previous cons.

+## `furdu_importer.py`

+This imports cons that are managed by whatever registration system FurDU uses.
+This includes FurDU, Aurawra, and FurcoNZ.

+This is super limited and can only really import start and end dates.
+Venue will be inferred from the previous event, which may or may not be what you want.

 ## `regfox_importer.py`

 This imports cons that are managed by [RegFox](https://regfox.com) from any RegFox endpoint.